yariv1025/AttentivenessRec/README.md

   emotions in images using context information..

 ```
-R. Kosti, J.M. Álvarez, A. Recasens and A. Lapedriza, "Context based emotion recognition using emotic dataset",
+R. Kosti, J.M. Álvarez, A. Recasens and A. Lapedriza, "Context based emotion recognition using
-IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2019. (pdf, bibtex).
+emotic dataset", IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2019.
 ```

 ```
-R. Kosti, J.M. Álvarez, A. Recasens and A. Lapedriza, "Emotion Recognition in Context",
+R. Kosti, J.M. Álvarez, A. Recasens and A. Lapedriza, "Emotion Recognition in Context", Computer
-Computer Vision and Pattern Recognition (CVPR), 2017. (pdf, bibtex)
+Vision and Pattern Recognition (CVPR), 2017.
 ```

 ## About Us